Sourcing Stencils for Encaustic Painting

 Artist Lynda Ray sells heat tolerant silicone encaustic stencils from her Etsy shop.
 Her fabulous stencils are designed specifically for encaustic painting.
 Silicone is ideal for partnering with wax!

-If you’re looking to purchase pre-cut stencils, I understand that StencilGirl stencils are made of heat-resistant mylar so they work well with hot wax.
+If you’re looking to purchase pre-cut stencils, StencilGirl stencils are made of heat-resistant mylar so they work well with hot wax.

-You can also cut your own stencils for encaustic from heat-resistant mylar, parchment or wax paper, or from cardstock paper using an X-Acto knife.
+You can also cut your own stencils for encaustic from heat-resistant Dura-lar or from cardstock paper using an X-Acto knife or a stencil cutting machine.

 Found materials such as lace or drywall tape can also work as a stencil.
 Just make sure that whatever you choose can handle the heat.

-- Position the stencil on top of your encaustic painting.
+- Position the stencil on top of your encaustic painting, it’s best to choose a smooth area.

-- The iron is the fusing tool of choice when using stencils in encaustic painting.
+- Fuse with the iron.
+The iron is the fusing tool of choice when using stencils in encaustic painting.
 The iron will push the wax down into the stencil creating a flat surface.

-- Make sure that you remove the stencil, lace or tape before the wax cools too much, you don’t want it to become a collage element!
+- As you peel off the stencil, hold down the edges of the wax.
+Gently remove the stencil, lace or tape before the wax becomes totally cold, you don’t want it to become a collage element!

 Cleaning wax off of your stencils

-As long as you are using heat tolerant stencils, cleanup is easy.
+As long as you are using heat-tolerant stencils, cleanup is easy.
 Place the stencil between two paper towels and iron it with your encaustic iron.
 The paper towels will absorb the wax and you can reuse your stencil over and over again.
 The cooled hard wax will peel off of silicone stencils very easily.
+Use soap and water to remove any ink or pigment residue.

 Additional ways to use stencils on an encaustic painting

-You can also place a stencil on your painting and, instead of encaustic medium, you can apply pan pastels, graphite, or charcoal through the stencil onto warm wax.
+You can also place a stencil on your painting and, instead of encaustic medium, you can apply pan pastels through the stencil onto warm wax.
 Remove the stencil and gently fuse with a heat gun.

 You can use the same stencil pattern repeatedly on multiple layers of wax to add depth to your painting.